jcaip/jcaip.github.io/about.md

 My main research interest is how to leverage unlabeled but structured data to learn better sentence embeddings.

 In layman's terms, I'm interested in finding a way to take a sentence and change it into a bunch of numbers ( a vector in $\mathbb{R}^n$), but in a way so that if you plotted sentences with similar meanings, they would be close to each other.
-In two dimensions it'd look something like this:

 <img src="/images/ex.png" alt="example" width="400" class="center"/>